AnnaSv/bluetooth-headphones/README.md

 # bluetooth-headphones
-Dumb code to make Bluetooth headphones work with Linux
+Dumb code to make Bluetooth headphones work with Ubuntu Linux.

-Edit headphones.sh to use the name of your bluetooth headphones, then run it (./headphones.sh) to disconnect, reconnect, and setup as high-def audio device instead of headset.
+This script disconnects the specified bluetooth headset and reconnects it as an audio sink (so your music sounds like music, not like hold music).
+Edit headphones.sh to use the name of your bluetooth headphones, then run with ./headphones.sh.
+Bluetooth must be enabled and on before running the script, or it will throw an error.